sisl/CCAS.jl/README.md

 Dependencies:

+* Libcas distribution
 * Boost C++ Libraries  >1.46.0
 * Boost::Extensions (Put the Extensions folder inside your Boost folder alongside the other component folders, see Downloads section)
-* LibCAS distribution
-* Visual Studio 2013 redistributable for Windows dll
+* Visual Studio 2013 redistributable for Windows dll (Windows only)

 1. Clone CCAS package into your Julia packages folder.
-1. Check under CCAS/libccas/lib for available precompiled libraries.
-Choose the desired version and rename it to libccas.dll (libccas.lib is not required).
-If the desired libraries are not available, then you will need to compile them from source (see below).
-Default is Windows x64.
+1. Create a folder for the libcas distribution.  e.g., CCAS/libcas0.10.1, and create the following subfolders and put the corresponding libcas distribution files into the respective folders:
+  1. CCAS/libcas0.10.1/interface to contain all the .h header files
+  1. CCAS/libcas0.10.1/parameters to contain all the configuration files.
+  1. CCAS/libcas0.10.1/lib to contain the dll or so binary library.
-1. When using the CCAS wrapper, you will need to provide (1) the path to the libcas configuration file, and (2) the path to the libcas library (e.g., libcas.dll in Windows).
-Make sure to edit the configuration file so that the paths to the dependent parameter files are correct.
+1. Edit the configuration file to use the absolute paths to the dependent parameter files.

+## Building libccas from source

 To build libccas from source (Windows):